AltaArts/FileIconsMenu--Prism-Plugin/README.md

 The FileIconsMenu plugin adds a menu to the Prism2 User Settings menu.
 In this menu a user may add file types to be associated with selected icons.
 This allows Prism's UI to show icons for file type that are not supported.

+For example, at present there is no intergration for SynthEyes.
+But when a .sni extension is associated with a SynthEyes icon, Prism2's UI will display the icon correctly.

+There is no other functionality besides the UI.

 ## **Installation**